 If you are on the lookout for a $25 Multimeter (or $15 on eBay) for working with low voltages, the best one right now in my opinion is the cute and tiny Aneng AN8008 TrueRMS Multimeter.
-It has a lot of functions and can measure µA current and It’s a 9999-count meter.
+It has a lot of functions and can measure µA current, and It’s a 9999-count meter.
 The continuity tester is reasonably fast, but there is one little problem that bothered me.
 It takes 5 to 10 seconds for it to settle on a correct voltage reading.
-When it finally settles, it’s spot on, but the waiting is annoying.
-But fortunately there is a simple fix for this problem.
+When it finally ends, it’s spot on, but the waiting is annoying.
+But fortunately, there is a simple fix for this problem.

 Easy Way To Calibrate a Bryman BM869s Multimeter

 After replacing my lost Fluke 87V multimeter with a new Brymen BM869s (rebranded Greenlee in the US) about a year ago, I’ve been delighted with the multimeter.
 It has every possible function I could ask for and then some.
 It’s been my go-to meter when working on electronics projects.
-I do have a Siglent SDM3055 DMM that’s been very good, but due to its startup time, I usually reach for my Brymen BM869s when I need to measure something, and it has higher resolution.
+I do have a Siglent SDM3055 DMM that is very good, but due to its startup time, I usually reach for my Brymen BM869s when I need to measure something, and it has higher resolution.
 But after getting a broken HP/Agilent 34401A DMM from eBay, fixing it up and replacing all the capacitors, I now have a better reference.
-I’ve compared it to a friends calibrated 6 ½-digit multimeter and it’s still within spec, so naturally I want my Brymen to be as close to my HP 34401A as possible.
+I’ve compared it to a friends calibrated 6 ½-digit multimeter, and it’s still within spec, so naturally, I want my Brymen to be as close to my HP 34401A as possible.
 Turns out that calibrating and adjusting the Brymen is quite easy.
 Here’s how to do it.